- Download our Moving to Rio de Janeiro Guide (PDF)

 Private healthcare in Brazil is among the most expensive in Latin America, but it's more affordable than in the USA while being slightly pricier than in Thailand.
-It's essential for expats living in Rio de Janeiro to have comprehensive health insurance.
+It's essential for expats moving to Rio de Janeiro to have comprehensive health insurance.
 Expats moving to Rio as part of a corporate relocation package often have their health insurance costs covered by their employer.

 The standards of private health facilities in Rio are generally high, while healthcare practitioners in the city are also qualified and skilled.
 Rio de Janeiro even has a reputation as a medical tourist hotspot, particularly in the field of cosmetic surgery.
 Many private institutions offer special sections for international patients with English-speaking staff.

 Hospitals in Rio de Janeiro

 Address: Avenida Ayrton Senna, 3079, Barra da Tijuca

 Galdino Campos Clinic

 Address: Avenida Nossa Senhora de Copacabana, 492, Copacabana